castleproject/Core/README.md

 Castle Core is &copy; 2004-2017 Castle Project.
 It is free software, and may be redistributed under the terms of the [Apache 2.0](http://opensource.org/licenses/Apache-2.0) license.

+## Contributing

+Browse the [contributing section](https://github.com/castleproject/Home#its-community-driven) of our _Home_ repository to get involved.

 ## Building

 | Platform | Build Status |